yasbas/laratickets/README.md

         - [login with Facebook]
         - [Login with Google]
         - [Login with Twitter]
-    - Admin can view and reply to all tickets.
+    - Admin can view (and reply) to all tickets.
 Admin can't create tickets.
-    - User can only view and reply to own tickets.
+    - User can only view (and reply) to own tickets.
 User can create tickets.

 - Tickets
     - Ticket can be created, viewed, updated, closed and reopened.
     - Ticket can have many replies (from an admin and user who created the ticket).
     - Replies can be edited and deleted by an admin.
-User can only edit it.
+User can only create and edit it.
     - Tickets and replies can have attached files, like: text, pdf, docs and media files.
     - [Tickets and replies can have inserted links to video clips, which will be auto-converted to embedded players.]